Performing Arts Teaching Staff

 Why Performing Arts is Important

-Performing Arts (Drama, Music and Dance) has many benefits, including developing creativity in students, affecting their emotions and impacting on their personal development.
+Performing Arts (Drama and Music) has many benefits, including developing creativity in students, affecting their emotions and impacting on their personal development.

 Performing Arts is significant to a child’s individual development.
 Working in small groups and performing on stage teaches students to be well-organised, more self-confident and improves their oral communication skills that are essential to speaking clearly, lucidly, and thoughtfully.
 It also develops the students willingness to work cooperatively, independently and under pressure with clear deadlines.